Introduction

 Define your company

-When formulating your content marketing strategy, start by defining your company.
-It might sound a little abstract, but it’s important to fully understand your company’s role as a content provider.
 It goes without saying that your organisation wants to make money.
 But that is not a good starting point for your content marketing strategy.
 If that’s your only focus, then you’ll wind up writing only advertisements.

 As you may have noticed, people are increasingly turned off by advertising.
 Content marketing is not a medium for selling your products.
 It’s a means of strengthening ties with your target groups.
 It makes them feel good about your company, so they’ll want to continue buying from you.
-So, the first thing you must do to get started in content marketing creation is start looking at your company as a media brand.
-Think of yourself as a publisher.

 Target groups